Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route and directions/Display route layer/README.md

 ## How to use the sample

-Run the sample to view the map.
-Pan and zoom to navigate the map.
+Pan and zoom to view the route displayed by the feature collection layer.

 ## How it works